 DePaul University > Academics > Undergraduate > Majors > Writing and Rhetoric

-The Writing and Rhetoric program is dedicated to studying literate activity across time and culture, and producing effective writing in contemporary settings from the personal to the professional.
+Our writing and rhetoric program is dedicated to writing degree students who will study literate activity across time and culture, and produce effective writing in contemporary settings—from the personal to the professional.

-Because our lives are increasingly mediated by digital technologies that combine writing, sound and image in interactive spaces, as a Writing and Rhetoric major you will explore what it means to live and work as a digital writer.
+Because our lives are increasingly mediated by digital technologies that combine writing, sound and image in interactive spaces, you’ll explore what it means to live and work as a digital writer.

-Faculty members are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.
+Faculty members who teach in the writing degree program are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.

-You can earn a combined bachelor’s + master’s degree that combines a Writing and Rhetoric major with a graduate program, including our master’s program in Writing Rhetoric and Discourse.
+As you work toward your writing degree, you will have the option to earn a combined bachelor’s + master’s degree that combines your writing and rhetoric major with a graduate program, including our master’s program in Writing, Rhetoric and Discourse.
 We also offer a combined bachelor’s + master’s in Writing and Rhetoric and Secondary Education in English degree.
 All of these programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.

 Additionally, we offer the 3+3 BA/JD, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
 You’ll complete your first three years in LAS and your final three years in LAW.

-86 percent of 2017 Writing and Rhetoric graduates were employed, continuing their education or not seeking employment after graduation.
+of Writing and Rhetoric graduates were employed, continuing their education or not seeking employment after graduation.

 Complete the form below to receive more information about this degree program.